positivejam/azure-terraform-proj/README.md

 6. Lets you send variables to your Terraform plan to start and stop the App Service;
 7. Lets you send variables to your Terraform plan to switch which branch of the app is the currently deployed one;

-For reference, I started by using (https://docs.microsoft.com/en-us/azure/app-service/provision-resource-terraform)[these instructions,] and expanded on them from there.
+For reference, I started by using [these instructions,](https://docs.microsoft.com/en-us/azure/app-service/provision-resource-terraform) and expanded on them from there.